 - i.
-Agraria Model: It is the Agricultural society and the characteristics functional diffusion, particularistic norms, self-sufficiency, ascriptive (The attribution of cause) values, stable groups something local and limited mobility, differentiated stratification.
+Agraria Model: It is the Agricultural society and the characteristics are functional diffusion, particularistic norms, self-sufficiency, ascriptive (The attribution of something to a cause) values. stable local groups and limited no mobility, differentiated stratification.
 Agraria is agriculture dominated society and Riggs takes China at the time for instance Imperial China.
 Occupational pattern is fixed that is Agriculture and carries on for many generations.
 Very few administrative structures and their functions/duties were not at all specified. ii.
 Transitia Model: It is the in between society.
 It is in between or let's use the term in transition between the Agraria and Industrial society and bears features resembling to both.
 It is on the path to become a developed society from an agricultural society.
 Examples are India, Thailand, etc. - iii.
 Industria Model: It refers to a developed or Industry dominated society.
 Its characteristics are Universalistic norms, Achievement values, specific patterns, high degree of social and spatial mobility, well-developed occupational system, egalitarian class system, prevalence of associations which are functionally specific and non ascriptive.
 USA is an example of this society.